amyhupe/amyhupe.co.uk/src/articles/2019-03-02-the-myth-that-design-systems-solve-easy-problems.md

 Making something that meets the needs of hundreds, maybe thousands of users, accommodates organisational requirements and limitations, and is versatile enough to be reused, is really very hard indeed.

-## Hard work is your best selling point so don't understate it
+## Hard work is your best selling point, don't understate it

 I don’t have evidence for this, but I strongly suspect that one reason we describe design system problems as “easy” is because we think it’ll help drive adoption.